KeYProject/key/key/Readme.txt

 The KeY system is protected by the GNU General
 Public License.
 See LICENSE.TXT for details.

-system 		  contains sources of all software.

-examples 	contains some programming examples
-		to illustrate use of various packages.
+deployment        Folder which will be filled during deploying KeY.

+doc               Additional documentation of KeY.

+key.*             A component of KeY.
+It contains source code and all required
+                  resources and libraries.
+A component is defined by a ready to use Eclipse project.
+Import all components into your Ecipse workspace to develop KeY.

+scripts           Scripts to deploy KeY.

-LICENSE.TXT       information on how KeY is protected
+LICENSE.TXT       Information on how KeY is protected

-README.install.*  installation information
+README.install.*  Installation information